Initiative Measures & Referenda

 Supporters File the Measure with the Board of Elections

-The process begins when a registered voter files the proposed Measure in the Board's Voter Services Office.
-The filing must include five copies of the following:
+The process begins when a registered District of Columbia voter (the proposer) files the proposed Measure with the Voter Services division of the District of Columbia Board of Elections (DCBOE).
+The filing must include:

 The Board of Elections Considers the Subject Matter

-Once an Initiative or Referendum is filed, the Board publishes it in the D.C.
-Register and provides notice of a public meeting to consider whether the subject matter meets the requirements set in the law.
+Once a Measure is properly filed, DCBOE publishes it in the DC Register and provides notice of a public meeting to consider whether the subject matter meets the requirements set forth in the law.
 Members of the public are invited to submit written testimony on the subject matter and to testify before the Board at the public meeting.

 The Board Approves a Short Title and Summary Statement

-The Short Title and Summary Statement formulated by the Board are presented at a public meeting, where both proponents and opponents are invited to comment.
-The Board's responsibility is to approve language that is clear and impartial, and fairly reflects the contents of the Measure.
+Within 20 days after it accepts a Measure, the Board must prepare its official short title and summary statement and place the Measure in the proper legislative format.
+The Board’s formulations are presented at a public meeting where both proponents and opponents are invited to comment.
+The Board's responsibility is to approve language that is clear, impartial, and a fair reflection of the contents of the Measure.

 The Challenge Period Begins

-Once approved, the official language is published in the D.C.
-Register, along with the legislative text.
-The D.C.
-Register publication begins a 10-day challenge period, during which any registered voter may object to the short title, summary statement, or legislative form in the Superior Court.
+- For an Initiative Measure, publication in the DC Register begins a 10-day challenge period during which any registered voter may object to the short title, summary statement, or legislative form in the Superior Court.

 The Petition Form is Approved

-At the end of the challenge period (or once any court challenges are successfully resolved), the Board holds a public meeting to approve the petition form for circulation.
+At the end of the challenge period (or once any court challenges are successfully resolved), DCBOE prepares an original petition form for the Measure’s proposer to adopt at a public meeting.